thompsonemerson/create-inferno-app/packages/inferno-scripts/template/README.md

 When you run `create-inferno-app`, it always creates the project with the latest version of `inferno-scripts` so you’ll get all the new features and improvements in newly created apps automatically.

-To update an existing project to a new version of `inferno-scripts`, [open the changelog](https://github.com/infernojs/create-inferno-app/blob/master/CHANGELOG.md), find the version you’re currently on (check `package.json` in this folder if you’re not sure), and apply the migration instructions for the newer versions.
+To update an existing project to a new version of `inferno-scripts`, [open the changelog](https://github.com/facebookincubator/create-react-app/blob/master/CHANGELOG.md), - (The changelog points to upstream), find the version you’re currently on (check `package.json` in this folder if you’re not sure), and apply the migration instructions for the newer versions.

 In most cases bumping the `inferno-scripts` version in `package.json` and running `npm install` in this folder should be enough, but it’s good to consult the [changelog](https://github.com/infernojs/create-inferno-app/blob/master/CHANGELOG.md) for potential breaking changes.